bhisaac/5eFP/5eFP-SRD.md

 # Resting

-TBA
+Heroic though they might be, adventurers can’t spend every hour of the day in the thick of exploration, social interaction, and combat.
+They need rest—time to sleep and eat, tend their wounds, refresh their minds and spirits for spellcasting, and brace themselves for further adventure.

+Adventurers can rest in the midst of an adventuring day.

-## Rest (Short Rest)
+## Rest

-A rest is a period of downtime, typically 1 hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.
+A rest is a period of downtime, at least 1 hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.

-PCs can discard a number of wounds equal to their level at the end of a short rest.
+PCs receive a number of points of healing equal to LEVEL at the end of a rest.

-## Recall (Long Rest)

-A recall occurs at the end of a game session once all adventure objectives have been completed or if the mission fails.
-Once you recall, you cannot do so again until the next game session.
-Immediately following a recall is a period of extended downtime.
+## Resting at HQ

-If you spend coin on rest and repairs, this downtime includes an extended rest, typically at least 8 hours long, during which a character sleeps or performs light activities.
-You discard any wounds you may have after completing this extended rest.
+After you Recall back to HQ, each player spends one or more rounds of downtime.
+If you spend ⛁ on rest and repairs, your downtime includes an extended rest, typically at least 8 hours long, during which a character sleeps or performs light activities.
+You receive enough healing to discard any wounds you may have after completing this extended rest.

-You may use 1 or more rounds of downtime after you recall.
-Additional rounds of downtime cost 1 coin each.

-A character who recalls dead cannot gain any benefits from a recall until revived or healed.

-A character who recalls stabilized at MAX Wounds may only spend a round of downtime to discard 1 wound, which revives the character.
-Once revived, the character can then spend additional coin on rest and repairs or unlock additional rounds of downtime by spending an extra coin for each.

-Once a recall and all rounds of downtime are completed, you restore any class resources limited by a recall, including any expended spell slots, reset all recall effects and features, and the game session ends.

 # Adventuring